morousg/cvGPUSpeedup/README.md

 ## Quick start guide

+cvGPUSpeedup is a wrapper over the library FusedKernel.
+All the files related to cvGPUSpeedup are dependent on OpenCV and can be found in include/.
+All the FusedKernel library files are independent from OpenCV, and can be found in include/fused_kernel.

 ### Fused Kernel Library

 Assuming you installed the NVIDIA CUDA SDK versions 11.8 or 12 up to 12.3.